Impossible is Nothing has never resonated with me more than after what I’ve gone through with my team in Japan over the past 18 months.

 When we re-introduced this campaign in March of this year, I saw my team and I as those rebellious optimists that featured on billboards around the world.
 We were on a project planning rollercoaster thanks to the global coronavirus pandemic and never knew what was around the corner.

 The Rugby World Cup warm-up

-I took on the role as Director for our Olympic project on the back of a successful run leading adidas’ efforts at the 2019 Rugby World Cup held in Japan.
+I took on the role as Director for our Olympic project, having previously led adidas’ efforts at the 2019 Rugby World Cup held in Japan.

 Having two global events running back-to-back on my doorstep was just a dream come true.
 You see, Japanese people are the kind of people that once they get into something they fly.

 Back in 2002, when the soccer world cup was in Japan and Korea, people just went crazy.
 The same thing happened in 2019 with the rugby.
 I knew this summer would be even bigger.
 The legacy of the 1964 Olympics was tremendous.
-It opened up our country.
-It indirectly made us wealthier, happier, and infrastructure improved, along with our quality of life.
+It opened up our country which indirectly made us wealthier and happier.
+Our infrastructure improved, as did our quality of life.
 It was a sporting moment that really made a difference.